wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-Wordpress Contact form Plugin by vCita will take your websites’ lead generation to new levels of success == Description ==
+WordPress Contact form Plugin by vCita will take your websites’ lead generation to new levels of success == Description ==